Whale watching in Turks & Caicos

 They migrate from their summer feeding grounds in the North Atlantic to their winter playgrounds in the Caribbean, where they spend approximately three months to find a partner and mate or give birth to a calf conceived the previous year.
 Turks and Caicos is one of these whale nurseries and its turquoise blue warm waters set a perfect stage for this magical natural spectacle.

 Whale watching in Turks and Caicos and the whale behaviour you may witness is different on any given day - sometimes all we get to see is a blow in the distance while other times we are treated to a spyhop beside the boat, powerful tail slaps or impressive full body breaches, not to forget the hauntingly beautiful songs of the male whales or the clumsily inquisitive approach of a playful baby.
 While new mothers are usually very protective of their young calves, they become more relaxed the older the baby gets and often provide us with the most intense and memorable encounters.

 Swimming with the Humpback Whales is of course the ultimate thrill and feeling a whale's curious eye looking back at you is an incredible experience that will stay with you forever.
 So join us on a fantastic adventure and meet Grand Turk's Humpback Whales!

-For more information on our whale watching trips, please refer to "Our trips".
+For more information on our whale watching tours, please refer to "Our whale tours".